What Is Family Scouting?

 Cub Scouts has always been a family-friendly activity.
 Siblings have always been welcome at meetings.
 Under Family Scouting, parents can bring all children, boys and girls, to participate in full activities.
 We recently completed our first overnight camping outing using the Family Scouting model, and it was no different than prior trips — sisters have always been welcome at family camping events.

-Our experience shows that having a Family Scouting unit, coupled with boys and girls dens, serves two major purposes:
+Our experience shows that having a Family Scouting unit serves two major purposes:

 1. Girls and boys develop a healthy respect for one another working as peers at an early stage of development, which will help lead to healthy, respectful interactions as they grow older.

-2. Single-gender dens allow boys and girls an opportunity to learn small-group leadership skills in a single-gender environment focusing on their interests.
+2. Single-gender dens at the oldest level allow boys and girls an opportunity to learn small-group leadership skills in a single-gender environment focusing on their interests.